dymmond/edgy/docs/queries/prefetch.md

 ### Auto generated related names

 What if you don't add a `related_name`?
-That is covered in [related_names](./related-name.md#auto-generating) related with the [auto generation](./related-name.md#auto-generating) of the related name, which means, if you don't provide a related name, **automatically Edgy generates it and that is the one you must use**.
+That is covered in [related_names](./related-name.md#automatic-generation), which means, if you don't provide a related name, **automatically Edgy generates it and that is the one you must use**.

 ### What can be used